jan-podolanko/ScheduleApp/README.md

 # Schedule App

-Android schedule app for the Cracow University of Economics students made in Kotlin using the Android Studio IDE.
+Unofficial Android schedule app for UEK students and staff made in Kotlin using the Android Studio IDE.

 ### Functionalities
 - Shows current schedule for any group, teacher or classroom, accessing it from https://planzajec.uek.krakow.pl/ using the Retrofit library